 “Ew.
 Good one, mate.”

 We walk to Columbus Circle to catch the subway to Union Square.
-Jack takes my hand and I feel I really am a New Yorker (just like any hick from the sticks going out late on a Sunday night).
+Jack takes my hand and I feel I really am a New Yorker (not just another hick from the sticks going out late on a Sunday night).

 The bouncer at Max’s back room looks at us like he doesn’t know we’re 17 year-old celebrities.
 Fame in NYC is fleeting.
 Jack hands him his ID with a folded ten spot.
 He frowns until I added my ten.
 Fame walks but money talks.

 “Where are your instruments?
 You’re False Gods, right?”

 He laughs.
 “Abba?”

 “Yeah.
 ‘Mama Mia.’”
 He winks at me, remembering our drag show in Savannah.

 “You sure?” the DJ asks.

 “It’s Sunday night, perfect for corrupting the morals of the church going crowd.”
 Jack is in performer mode.

 “Okay, but if you guys cause a riot, I’m pulling the plug.”

 “That’s cool.
 We’re bored.
 Tim’s only here for a few days,” Jack is playing up our supposed celebrity.

 We sit and order beers.
 I grill Jack, “We’re not stripping, no matter what.”

 “Aw, that’s no fun.”